googleapis/google-cloud-java/README.md

 Google Cloud Storage
 ----------------------

-[Google Cloud Storage][cloud-storage] is a durable and highly available object storage service.
-Google Cloud Storage is almost infinitely scalable and guarantees consistency: when a write succeeds, the latest copy of the object will be returned to any GET, globally.

-See the [Google Cloud Storage docs][cloud-storage-activation] for more details on how to activate Cloud Storage for your project.
+- [API Documentation][storage-api]
+- [Official Documentation][cloud-storage-docs]

-See the ``gcloud-java`` API [storage documentation][storage-api] to learn how to interact with the Cloud Storage using this Client Library.
+*Follow the [activation instructions][cloud-storage-activation] to use the Google Cloud Storage API with your project.*

+#### Preview

 Here is a code snippet showing a simple usage example from within Compute/App Engine.
-Note that you must [supply credentials](#authentication) if running this snippet elsewhere.
+Note that you must [supply credentials](#authentication) and a project ID if running this snippet elsewhere.

 ```java
 import static java.nio.charset.StandardCharsets.UTF_8;